HMV equity issue not on playlist

 Seymour Piece analyst Freddie George forecast a 2011-12 pretax profit of 2 million pounds.
 "We maintain our sell recommendation as we continue to believe that the business is a value trap and management will struggle to grow profitability."

-Thursday, Home Retail's HOME.L Argos business reported an 8.6 percent plunge in second-quarter underlying sales, while Wednesday, Dixons Retail DXNS.L, the UK's largest electricals retailer, posted a 10 percent fall in first-quarter UK like-for-like sales.
+On Thursday, Home Retail's Argos business reported an 8.6 percent plunge in second-quarter underlying sales, while on Wednesday, Dixons Retail, the UK's largest electricals retailer, posted a 10 percent fall in first-quarter UK like-for-like sales.

 (Editing by Rhys Jones, Sophie Walker and David Hulmes)